michaelfscott/FPM_UC10164/readme.md

 <p>This vcf also includes genotypes called from diploid outgroup species using data accession numbers SRR4010671 and SRR4010672 (Triticum urartu) and SAMEA2342530 (Aegilops speltoides) used for A and B subgenome outgroup genotypes, respectively.
 </p>

-<p>With all the relevant variants in hand, you can skip to section 4Compare_With_Modern_Samples.
+<p>With all the relevant genotype calls in hand, you can skip to section 4Compare_With_Modern_Samples.
 </p>